gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 #### Convert Transfer Function to State Space
 - be careful of pole 0 cancellation
-- can derive state space equation from a trasnfer function
+- can derive state space equation from a transfer function
 - assume you're given an nth order differential eqation, y is system output, u is input

 ##### Example